Innovation & Prospective Developments

 An enhanced portfolio of projects

-As part of this process a meeting was held at the start of the year to identify the challenges faced by pulp, paper and board production sites in fields such as energy, regulations and changes in consumer purchasing habits.
-Following on from these discussions, the CTP proposed ten projects and members of the profession evaluated their pertinence via an online survey.
-The six highest-rated projects were co-constructed by the companies and the CTP.
-This process called on about 60% of the pulp, paper and board production sites, of which 79.2% produce pulp and 71.3% produce paper and board.
+As part of the process, a meeting is held at the beginning of the year to identify the challenges facing pulp-paper-cardboard production sites in terms of energy, regulations and changes in consumer purchasing habits.
+At the end of these discussions, a dozen projects are proposed by the CTP, whose relevance is assessed by the profession via an online survey.
+The best-rated projects are then the subject of joint development by the manufacturers and the CTP.
+This process involves around 60% of pulp-paper-board production sites, including nearly 80% of pulp production and 72% of paper-board production.

-In addition, twelve collaborative projects, both European (Horizon Europe, CBE) and national (ANR), were set up in 2022 with the CTP acting as coordinator or partner.
+In addition, the CTP works a lot on collaborative projects, both European (Horizon Europe, CBE) and national (ANR), acting as coordinator or partner.

 A new organisation focusing on innovation

-Last but not least, 2022 saw the introduction of a new organisation at the CTP, redistributing the scope of each activity among a smaller number of operational teams.
+The CTP has turned on a new organisation, redistributing the scope of each activity among a smaller number of operational teams.
 Concentrating management actions in the hands of fewer people frees up time to devote to R&D and value creation for industry.